okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Within each node can be a collection of pods routed by iptables and within each pod are the Docker containers.

+These containers can talk easily to each other using localhost and ports.